 In the end, after much sweat and many more tears, they managed to scrape something passable together just to get through the whole misery unscathed.
 And as she described this old memory to me in vivid detail, still deeply moved by the kindness, concern and understanding her father had shown her, it struck me that this was the real story, rather than the one they had sweated to cobble together (which incidentally she could no longer recall).
 But she had never even thought to write about her present experience, assuming it to be of no value – just a boring, painful moment in need of escaping – automatically diving into thinking to come up with something ‘worthy’ and ‘acceptable’.

 This is exactly what we do in life all the time: overlook our current experience in favour of the abstract conjurations of thought.
 As John Lennon put it, “Life is what happens to you while you’re busy making other plans.”

 So what do we discover when we simply STOP?

-Initially it may feel like an unbearable ‘blankness’ compared to our usual rampant thinking and doing; there may be an incredible urge to race off into the next thought or activity.
+Initially it may feel like an unbearable ‘blankness’ compared to our usual rampant thinking and doing.
+There may be an incredible urge to race off into the next thought or activity.
 But what if we stay here a while and become a little more familiar with ‘blankness’?
-We start to notice that, without any effort whatsoever, there are sounds happening, breathing happening, there are pulsing, tingling sensations, vibrations, smells, tastes, feelings, colours and textures; a continually shifting kaleidoscope of perceptions.
-That blankness, that empty nothing is utterly full of everything, is teeming with aliveness.
+We start to notice that, without any effort whatsoever, there are sounds happening, breathing happening; there are pulsing, tingling sensations and vibrations; smells and tastes; feelings, colours and textures – a continually shifting kaleidoscope of perceptions.
+That blankness, that ’empty nothing’ is utterly full of everything, is teeming with aliveness.
 Without our thought frame to define, categorise and partition the experience up into ‘me’ and ‘not me’, we are this entire, edgeless slab of life.

-It’s in this simple, freely given, ever present opening that we shift from feeling restless, anxious and afraid, to relaxing into the sheer wonderment of our true, divine magnificence.
+It’s in this simple, freely given, ever present opening, that we shift from feeling restless, anxious and afraid, to relaxing into the joyous appreciation of our natural wonder.